alanecode/netstream/README.md

    of strings
 2. Interactions between people (edges), for a given definition of 'interaction'

+Note that the network defined above is distinct from the *social* network consitiuted by Twitter itself.
+Within the context of this package, Twitter data is used as a source of evidence  which can be used to relate individuals in the model network together, but in principle additional sources of evidence (e.g. publication histories) could also be incorporated as an extention to this work.

 Details of what constitutes an interaction are given [below](#defining-an-interaction).